 Phase 3: Exploring How Group Identity Impacts Information Flow

-After creating a classifier, we can find different types of networks with respect to group identity.
-For example, we classify a network as being comprised of highly identified Republicans, or moderately identified Democrats.
+After creating a classifier, we can look for groups of connected individuals with similar group identities.
+For example, we might find a connected group comprised of highly identified Republicans, or moderately identified Democrats.
 We can then look at the relative frequency of group-related topic posts and discussions across these different networks.
 We plan to use two methods of doing this.
-The first method involves coding politically related content that is organically appears in a network.
+The first method involves coding politically related content that organically appears in the network.
 Such content could be a posted link, a meme, or a statement.
 We would look at the rate at which this content is reposted and referenced within the network.

 In a more ambitious vein, we would like to perform a quasi-experiment on Twitter, which has never been done.
-Here we would ask certain individuals who, agreed to participate in the experiment during phase 1 to post specific content related to their group identity at certain times.
-This would allow us to track the flow of the same content around the same time along different types of networks.
-It would also be an important demonstration of how quasi-experimental methods can be employed on Twitter.
+Here we would ask certain individuals who agreed to participate in the experiment during phase 1 to post specific content related or unrelated to their group identity.
+This would allow us to experimentally test how group identity interacts with content in the flow of information through social networks.
+It would also be an important demonstration of how experimental methods can be employed on Twitter.

-Since we will create classifier for multiple kinds of identities, we would like to repeat similar methods and analytical tools to compare information flow for different group identities.
+Since we will create classifiers for multiple kinds of identities, we would like to repeat similar methods and analytical tools to compare information flow for different group identities.

 Intellectual Merit:

+This project would provide valuable knowledge about how group identity impacts the flow of different kinds of information through a social network.
+This would reveal a new dimension to the voluminous literature on the diffusion of information in social networks.
+It would also extend research on the relationship between social influence and group identity, situating the process of social influence and group identity in the wider framework of social networks.

-This proposal includes many significant firsts.
-It would be the first to employ survey methodology with Twitter data mining.
+This proposal includes many significant methodological advances.
+It would be one of the first to employ survey methodology in combination with Twitter data mining.
 It would be the first to combine URL analysis, content analysis using Wikipedia mapping, and the List methodology to create a classifier.
-This would also be the first study that experimentally manipulates Tweets on Twitter.
+This would also be the first study to experimentally manipulate tweets on Twitter.

-Methodological innovation aside, this project would provide valuable knowledge about how group identity impacts what kinds of information flows through a network and the rate at which this information is shared.
-Such work might help the construct of “group identity”, a major theme in social psychology, gain a more central role in the study of dissemination of information in social networks.

 The classifier we create can be used in other studies and by other researchers.
 Such a classifier could stand as a good demonstration of how survey data, data-mining and natural language processing techniques can be incorporated to predict what people identify with based on based on the content of their posts on social networking sites.